What if food tracking was less about numbers and more about mindful eating?

 Our competitive analysis explored five apps, both within and outside the food tracking landscape.
 We examined LifeSum and My Fitness Pal for their food tracking features, Plant Nanny and Finch for their gamified habit-building approaches, and Duolingo for its engaging user experience.

-User needs and motivations were explored through one-on-one interviews and word association.
+User needs and motivations were explored through one-on-one interviews and word association exercises.

 We interviewed six individuals, ages 20 - 60, to understand their current eating habits, attitudes towards healthy eating, and perceptions of traditional calorie tracking.
 Open-ended interviews provided deeper insights into individual experiences, while word association exercises were specifically included to reveal emotional ties to food, food counting, and calorie counting.
 Key findings include: